kylemede/ExoSOFT/README.rst

 The package uses SWIG to interface the C++ code with Python.
 To compile the user will also need the gcc-c++ compiler.
 Aditionally, after making the plots to sumarize the results, the eps files are converted to pdf for easier viewing.
 To make this work the user will also need the texlive-epstopdf or the verison for your OS to allow the epstopdf command from the cmd.

 ExoSOFT
 =======

-**the Exoplanet Simple Orbit Fitting Toolbox**
+**The Exoplanet Simple Orbit Fitting Toolbox**

 ExoSOFT is a toolbox for the orbital analysis of exoplanets and binary star systems.
 It is free to compile, open source, fits any combination of